Spain Mediterranean Coast Road Trip Itinerary: 7 Days Including Valencia, Alicante & More

 Day 1: Tour Alicante

 You can see the highlights of Alicante’s historic city center in a day.
-Start with a trek up to the hilltop Santa Barbara castle — its roots date back to the 9th century.
+Start with a trek up to the hilltop Santa Barbara Castle — its roots date back to the 9th century.
 The fortress offers stunning views of the city and azure Mediterranean waves.
+You can even enjoy a craft beer tasting while at Santa Barbara Castle.

 Day 2: Tabarca Island